MattyRad/openapi-serialize/README.md

 This means that if you document all of your response data using swagger-php attributes, your API documentation will *necessarily* match the response format.

-Testing apparatus to verify that a response matches OpenApi schema becomes a formality- or altogether unnecessary.
+The need for tests to verify that a response matches OpenApi schema mostly becomes a formality- or altogether unnecessary.

 ## Examples